dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 `https://www.incometax.gov.in`
 _________________________________________________________________________________________
 Download and Sign `Form16A` via DSC Class-3 eMudhraCA (Authentication eSigner `VSign`) for Supplier engagement https://vsign.in

+## Email Security
+- Configure secure email clients and S/MIME certificates for secure communication.
 _________________________________________________________________________________________
 Mail Client for Secure OSAMLx
-`Thunderbird Mail Client` with .asc and PGP via Actalis S/MIME Outlook `ZohoMail` Premium Plan
+`Thunderbird Mail Client` with .asc and PGP via Actalis S/MIME Outlook `ZohoMail` Premium Plan (Lowest Fee) direct billing Zoho Corporation
 _________________________________________________________________________________________
+S/MIME Certificate by Actalis .p12 and .pfx
 You can issue and upload `S/MIME Certificate from Actalis` via `ZohoMail Premium Plan (Valid for 1 Year) on your Custom Domain` for validity and authenticity across your email communication recipient/s,
 _________________________________________________________________________________________
 `ZohoMail Premium Plan (Paid - Valid for 1 Year)` - https://www.zoho.com/mail/zohomail-pricing.html